sandialabs/snl-quest/README.md

 ##### Installing GLPK (for Windows)
 1. Download and extract the executables for Windows linked [here](http://winglpk.sourceforge.net/).
 2. The glpk_*.dll and glpsol.exe files are in the `w32` and `w64` subdirectories for 32-Bit and 64-Bit Windows, respectively.
 Select the pair for the appropriate version of Windows that you are using.
 You can place them in the same directory as the QuESt executable.
-Alternatively, you can place those files to the `C:\windows\system32` directory in order to have them in your system path.
+   * Alternatively, you can place those files to the `C:\windows\system32` directory in order to have them in your system path.
+This will make GLPK available for the rest of your system instead of just for QuESt.
-3. (When placing the files in your system path) Try running the command ``glpsol`` in the command prompt (Windows) or terminal (OSX).
+   * (When placing the files in your system path) Try running the command ``glpsol`` in the command prompt (Windows) or terminal (OSX).
 If you receive a message other than something like "command not found," it means the solver is successfully installed.

 ### Installing from source code (advanced)
 For all platforms, you can instead install QuESt using the codebase in this repository.